reactioncommerce/reaction-docs/developer/acceptance-testing/at-ref.md

-# Acceptance Testing (old AT scripts for referance only, remove after new AT scripts are added)
+# Acceptance Testing (old AT scripts for reference only, remove after new AT scripts are added)

 ## Purpose